Planned Giving Assures the Security and Survival of Fuzzy Friends Rescue

 The same holds true for charitable organizations that you may have wanted to support generously after your death.
 If there is no will, there is no support.

 A will allows you to remember the people you care about and the animals at Fuzzy Friends Rescue.
+Please consult with your lawyer or a legal professional to discuss your options for bequeathing a gift to our organization in your will.

 A general power of attorney permits the holder of the power to act on behalf of another individual, the grantor, and lapses upon the grantor’s incompetence.
 A durable power of attorney survives the incompetence of the grantor and allows the holder of the power to act.
 This document can be used when a grantor lapses from competence to incompetence for periods of time.